Why is Lao hand-weaving special?

 Soie de Lune’s mission is a simple one; based on solid business practices, ensure that the artisans of Laos have a future.
-Since the country’s only artistic expression is through these dedicated weaving endeavors and for it to thrive now and in the years to come, the fabric must be used and have a solid raison d’être.
+Since the country’s only artistic expression is through these dedicated weaving endeavors and for it to thrive now and in the years to come, the fabric produced must be used and have a solid raison d’être.